ga-dc/wdi14/attendance.md

 - Remind each other!

 Of course, Metro delays can happen.
 The solution is to leave every day earlier than you think you should.
 The instructors are on-time every day and we live all over the area. **If the instructors can do it, so can you!**

-So as not to disrupt their peers, tardy students should wait until the 10 am morning lesson to enter the classrooms.
-The ONLY exception to this policy is when a checkpoint is being administered.
-If a student is up to 10 minutes late, they're asked to take the quiz in their assigned classroom.
-Otherwise, the checkpoint should be completed during lunch and the PR should be submitted no later than 2:30 pm.
-Tardies will still apply, but credit will be received for taking the checkpoint.

 ## How to do it